Hand holding a phone with an Instagram image of a bridge in a forest.

 When we started working together they had a vision of a site that is uncluttered and easy for people to navigate on any device, one that contained exactly the information that their clients required and, most importantly, conveyed tranquility and natural balance (this is how people feel when they leave the clinic).
 The site also had to have a west coast feel.

-Responsive Health Website - Out-SmartsWe created a scrolling parallax site that is responsive to major devices.
+Screenshot of Port Moody Integrated Health website with photo of a forestWe created a scrolling parallax site that is responsive to major devices.
 The background image on the main page is the rainforest of BC.
 Clients can easily click on the navigation to book and appointment, find forms or locate their clinic.
 It’s also integrated to their online booking app so that clients can easily schedule their appointments online.

 Whether it’s websites, social media or search for us it’s not about our style, it’s about finding our client’s style and we work hard to make surer we do that.